 The Skanska Financial Services support unit manages the Group's payment flows and evaluates financial risks such as credit risks, foreign-exchange risks, interest-rate risks, customers, subcontractors and joint venture partners.

 Known and budgeted financial flows with currency exposure are hedged.
 The Group's equity invested in foreign subsidiaries is partly hedged.
 At year-end 2016, the Group's unutilized credit facilities totaled SEK 5.7 (5.5) billion.
 The average maturity of the borrowing portfolio, including the maturity of unutilized credits, was 2.0 (2.6) years.
 Skanska regularly follows up all major projects implemented over an extended period.
-Skanska's Senior Executive Team performs quarterly reviews of major projects, altogether equivalent to about one-third of the total contract value of ongoing projects.
+Skanska's Group Leadership Team performs quarterly reviews of major projects, altogether equivalent to about one-third of the total contract value of ongoing projects.